sparky2708/katacoda-scenarios/nltk-sentiment/sentiment_analysis_features.md

 `feature_set = [(document_features(doc), category) for (doc, category, raw) in reviews] print (feature_set[0])`{{execute}}

+Let's shuffle the features to mix the positive and negative reviews so we don't test on a disproportionate amount of positive or negative reviews.
+Still could happen by chance.

+`from random import shuffle
+shuffle(feature_set)`{{execute}}

-Let's use the first 400 movie reviews as our test set and the remainder as our training set:
+From the shuffled list, we will use the first 400 movie reviews as our test set and the remainder as our training set:

 `test_set = feature_set[:400]
 print (len(test_set))